stuartpb/chatroom-of-requirement/README.md

 them) here, which you are free to copy and paste to recreate the project from scratch; however, you may find it easier to clone the finished project from its GitHub repo at https://github.com/stuartpb/chatroom-of-requirement and follow along by inspecting the checked-out files.
+Also, the word "indubitably" is not supposed to appear in the published version of this article.

 ## Our app's overall entrypoint: tunnel-and-serve.sh